News & Blog

 Ongoing support for Noah’s family

-Switalskis has supported Noah’s family throughout these proceedings and will continue to stand beside them.
+Switalskis has supported Noah’s family during these proceedings and will continue to stand beside them.
 We will also be supporting the family as they pursue a civil claim for compensation, as part of seeking answers, accountability and longer-term support following Noah’s death.

 Cases like this highlight the devastating consequences that can arise from failures in childcare safety, supervision and safeguarding.